- Campus Life

 Additionally, according to federal law, CLERY Act, this institution is required to report statistics concerning the occurrence of certain criminal offenses reported to any official of the institution who is defined as a "Campus Security Authority".
 Those officials which may be reported to at SUNY Plattsburgh, for the purposes of "timely warning" reports and the annual criminal statistical disclosures include the following individuals:

 Please note that these offices allow victims and witnesses to report crime on a voluntary, confidential basis.
-Counselors and health care providers at the Center for Student Health and Psychological Services, who are informed by persons they are counseling or giving care to, may also inform that person that crimes can be reported to Dean of Students Office on a voluntary, confidential basis or may request that the counselor or health care provider make the report to that office on their behalf.
+Counselors and health care providers at the Center for Student Health and Psychological Services, who are informed by persons they are counseling or giving care to, may also inform that person that crimes can be reported to the Office of Student Conduct & Judicial Affairs on a voluntary, confidential basis or may request that the counselor or health care provider make the report to that office on their behalf.
 Reports of this nature are filed with University Police for informational and statistical purposes only.
 University Police does not conduct investigations into such reports.

 In addition to confidential crime reporting procedures, students who wish to identify a confidential contact for police to utilize in the event they are reported missing may do so within their web account at my.plattsburgh.edu.
 On the home page of their account located in the bottom right hand corner is a link, "View/Update Emergency Contact".
 Once the link is followed there is a field labeled "relationship", the special emergency contact type "Missing Person Contact" is located in the drop down box within that field.
 Students may enter the contact information of a confidential contact in the event that they are reported missing.
 If a student is reported missing to University Police an attempt will be made to locate the student to determine his or her state of health and well being.
 If at any point during the investigation information arises that indicates a missing person crime report should be filed the information will be shared with all appropriate law enforcement agencies, including the Plattsburgh City Police Department.
 Appropriate investigative measures will be coordinated with the involved law enforcement agencies.
 If the student listed a missing person contact, University Police will contact the listed individual.
 Parents may be notified as part of the investigative process.
 If the student reported missing is an off campus student the appropriate law enforcement agency will be contacted.
 Investigative and crime reporting procedures will be coordinated by that agency or the agency in the jurisdiction where the student was last reported.
 University Police will assist as appropriate.
 If the student listed a missing person confidential contact in Banner, University Police will contact the listed individual.